-FFA UK collates information on fraud cases from its members via its central Fraud Intelligence Sharing System (FISS) database.
-Actionable intelligence from the FFA UK data is then submitted to the NFIB via FISS, and includes;
+UK Finance collates information on fraud cases from its members via a central Fraud Intelligence Sharing System (FISS) database.
+Actionable intelligence from the UK Finance data is then submitted to the NFIB via FISS, and includes:

-- Mail Not Received (MNR) fraud, Card ID fraud includes Account Takeover and Application Fraud - Payment fraud includes fraud relating to telephone banking and online banking - Cheque fraud includes forged, altered and counterfeit - Mule accounts accounts used for laundering the proceeds of fraud
+- mail not received (MNR) fraud, card ID fraud this includes account takeover and application fraud - payment fraud this includes fraud relating to telephone banking and online banking - cheque fraud this includes forged, altered and counterfeit cheques - mule accounts accounts used for laundering the proceeds of fraud

-Like Cifas, FFA UK data are now (as of October 2015) included in published NFIB fraud figures at England and Wales level.
-FFA UK produces data at UK level only, therefore an estimate for the total number of fraud offences reported by FFA UK at England and Wales level was calculated from the UK figures.
-This was achieved by calculating a weighting factor for FFA UK based on the proportion of Cifas data occurring in England and Wales.
-Specifically, the proportion of Cifas offences recorded as being based in England and Wales (for each fraud type common to both Cifas and FFA UK) was multiplied by the proportion of FISS offences within that fraud type.
-The sum of these provided an overall weighting for estimating the proportion of fraud offences measured by FISS data that were England and Wales based.
+Like Cifas, UK Finance data are (as of October 2015) included in published NFIB fraud figures at England and Wales level.
+UK Finance produces data at UK level only, therefore an estimate for the total number of fraud offences reported by UK Finance at England and Wales level is calculated from the UK figures.
+This is achieved by calculating a weighting factor for UK Finance based on the proportion of Cifas data occurring in England and Wales.
+Specifically, the proportion of Cifas offences recorded as being based in England and Wales (for each fraud type common to both Cifas and UK Finance) is multiplied by the proportion of FISS offences within that fraud type.
+The sum of these provides an overall weighting for estimating the proportion of fraud offences measured by FISS data that were England and Wales based.

 Importantly, the crimes fed through to the NFIB from FISS are those reported for intelligence purposes and the fraud records which hold intelligence value for enforcement purposes, and are not intended to be a complete record of all frauds reported by its members.
-Consequently, there are many cases recorded separately by FFA UK (via a fraud reporting database called CAMIS) which are not reported to the NFIB because they hold insufficient information to be of value from an intelligence perspective.
-These include 'card not present' fraud, and lost or stolen cards, which account for a high proportion of plastic card fraud that is excluded from the NFIB figures.
-We present this additional data59 to provide further context in our quarterly bulletins and to give a clearer picture on the full scale of fraud experienced by FFA UK members^{60,61}.
-These figures are presented at UK level only, and are also available from FFA UK, along with information relating to plastic card fraud in terms of levels of financial loss by value62.
+Consequently, there are many cases recorded separately by UK FInance (via a fraud reporting database called CAMIS) that are not reported to the NFIB because they hold insufficient information to be of value from an intelligence perspective.
+These include "remote purchase" (card not present) fraud and lost or stolen cards, which account for a high proportion of plastic card fraud that is excluded from the NFIB figures.
+We present this additional data57 to provide further context in our quarterly bulletins and to give a clearer picture on the full scale of fraud experienced by UK Finance members58.
+These figures are presented at UK level only and are also available from UK Finance, along with information relating to plastic card fraud in terms of levels of financial loss by value59.

 It is important to note that CAMIS data only include confirmed cases (where a loss was suffered).
 Therefore figures exclude incidents of attempted fraud where the attempt has been stopped or prevented for whatever reason (for example, by bank detection systems) before a loss has occurred.
-FFA UK does collect data on prevented fraud, although this is not supplied to ONS due to the potential for double-counting.
-The prevented data is available in the FFA UK 'Fraud The Facts 2016' publication.
+UK Finance does collect data on prevented fraud, although this is not supplied to the ONS due to the potential for double-counting.
+The prevented data is available in the UK Finance Fraud The Facts 2017 publication.

-Both sets of industry data from Cifas and FFA UK relate only to fraud that is identified and reported, and only fraud affecting those organisations that are part of the respective membership networks.
-As such, neither data set can provide a complete picture of fraud in the industry sectors they represent.
-While membership of Cifas and FFA UK has remained fairly stable over the last few years, it is possible that coverage could change as new members join or previous members withdraw; the addition or withdrawal of one large member might be sufficient to impact significantly on overall figures for fraud reported.
+Both sets of industry data from Cifas and UK Finance relate only to fraud that is identified and reported, and only fraud affecting those organisations that are part of the respective membership networks.
+As such,

-59 This additional data also includes other plastic card fraud data such as 'card not received' fraud, 'counterfeit card' fraud and 'account take over' fraud, as well as cheque fraud and remote banking fraud (internet and telephone banking).
+57 This additional data also includes other plastic card fraud data such as "card not received" fraud, "counterfeit card" fraud and "account take over" fraud, as well as cheque fraud and remote banking fraud (internet and telephone banking).

-60 The CAMIS dataset will include all cases on the FISS dataset as FISS is a subset of CAMIS.
+58 The CAMIS dataset will include all cases on the FISS dataset as FISS is a subset of CAMIS.